-Lissy and Rudi Robinson-cole are crocheting a new sculptural work inspired by elements in the 2016 13 minute animation, My Journey to BLISS
+Lissy and Rudi Robinson-cole crocheted a sculptural 'frame' in response to the hand imagery in Naruw's animation, My Journey to BLISS

-by Nawruz which will 'frame' a newly made animation by Nawruz which in turn reflects elements of Lissy and Rudi's work.
-BLISS is the name of the multicultural low social-economic suburb where Nawruz has lived for 10 years that is close to the University of the Philippines.
+and then Nawruz edited this animation to includes elements of Lissy and Rudi's own work.
+BLISS is the name of the low income suburb, where Nawruz has lived for 10 years, close to the University of the Philippines.

 (1985, Cagayan de Oro, southern Philippines) linkedin.com/in/nawruzpaguidopon

-Raised in the Cagayan de Oro in the south of the Philippines, Nawruz moved to Manila in 2002 and completed a 4 year degree in Fine Arts from the University of the Philippines (UP) in 2007.
+Nawruz moved from Cagayan de Oro to Manila in 2002 and completed a 4 year degree in Fine Arts from the University of the Philippines (UP) in 2007.
 Currently he works at the UP Film Institute in Manila.

 Still from "A Butterfly Taboo" (2010), by Nawruz Paguidopon.